-It's been wonderful to see so many of our community sharing their stories in our Facebook group.
+It's wonderful to see so many of our community share their stories in our caring community.
 Not only is it great for others to read, as there are often many comments of empathy and connection;

 "We are not alone!"

 but sharing can also be cathartic to the person writing or telling their story.

 Daily (ish) expressive writing of what's going on in life (often known as journaling), brings many benefits: